 Pregnancy is the most beautiful and exciting time in a woman’s life.
-The joy of having a life in you is phenomenal.
+The joy of nurturing a life inside you is phenomenal.
 While mom-to-be is anxious to meet her little bundle of joy, the struggles and discomforts of being pregnant are on the rise every single day as you approach your third trimester.
-That’s nature’s way of preparing moms for the sleepless nights with trillion bathrooms trips and leg crampings in the middle of the night.
-Being pregnant is an amazing feeling yet it becomes tough and tougher for moms-to-be as they come closer to their due date.
+That’s nature’s way of preparing moms for the sleepless nights with trillion bathroom trips and leg cramps in the middle of the night.
+Being pregnant is an amazing feeling yet it becomes tough and tougher for moms-to-be as the due date comes closer.

-These pregnancy hacks are going to help moms in making their pregnant life easier so they can enjoy more rather being uncomfortable and super moody.
-For most women, first and third trimester are toughest and the second trimester seems a little comfortable as you start enjoying baby’s kicks and movements and it feels incredible.
+These pregnancy hacks are going to help moms in making their pregnant life easier, so they can enjoy more rather than being uncomfortable and super moody.
+For most women, first and third trimesters are the toughest comparatively, whereas the second trimester seems a little comfortable as you start enjoying baby’s kicks and movements and it feels incredible.

-Not every woman has the same pregnancy discomforts but even those who have smooth pregnancy may experience some of these symptoms and that’s totally normal.
+Not every woman has the same pregnancy discomforts but even those with smooth pregnancy may experience some of these symptoms and that’s totally normal.

 This post may contain affiliate links.
 Please read our disclaimer for more information.